pugur523/ama-carpet/README.md

 > This was implemented in vanilla minecraft 1.21.

+### notifySyncmaticShared

+> Send notifications to chat when syncmatic shared.

 ### reloadPortalTicket

 > Reloads all nether portal chunk loading tickets on server start.